HIV & AIDS Education

 Get Tested Regularly!

-The CWC offers free and anonymous HIV testing on a regular basis throughout the academic year.
+The CWC partners with community organizations to offer free and anonymous HIV and other STI testing periodically throughout the year.

 For more information on HIV/AIDS please visit the following Internet resources: